 Today at the appropriate time you will be taken to the airport for your flight home.
 Whilst the holiday may be over, reminiscences of the sights you have seen, experiences you have had and people you have met on this unique and special voyage of discovery will remain with you for a very long time to come.

 The price of this holiday is per person, based on two people sharing a twin room or cabin.
-The price includes flights to Venice, returning from Rome; one night at the Plaza in Mestre with breakfast; guided sightseeing tours of Venice, Dubrovnik, Corfu, Taormina, Pompeii and Rome, and visits to Rovinj, Hvar, Kotor, Capri and Sorrento; one night at the Villa Pamphili in Rome with breakfast; full breakfast, buffet lunch and à la carte dinner daily whilst on Royal Clipper (lunch excluded on shore excursions); all port taxes (worth £215); porterage of one item of luggage per person and all transfers.
-Please note: guests in the Owners’ suites will be allocated suites and guests in deluxe suites will be allocated executive rooms at the Villa Pamphili in Rome.
-In the event of unsatisfactory weather or wind conditions, Royal Clipper reserves the right to proceed under motor power or reschedule itinerary.
-Availability of watersports is subject to weather and local authority regulations.
-Single rooms/cabins are subject to availability at the above supplements.
+The price includes flights to Venice, returning from Rome; one night at the Plaza in Mestre with breakfast; guided sightseeing tours of Venice, Dubrovnik, Corfu, Taormina, Pompeii and Rome, and visits to Rovinj, Hvar, Kotor, Capri and Sorrento; one night at the Sheraton Roma in Rome with breakfast; full breakfast, buffet lunch and à la carte dinner daily whilst on Royal Clipper (lunch excluded on shore excursions); all port taxes (worth £215); porterage of one item of luggage per person and all transfers.

-We can offer the 4-star Starhotel Splendid in Venice and the 5-star Bernini Bristol Hotel in Rome on bed and breakfast basis at a supplement of £219pp in a twin room for both nights (single supplement £219).
-Please contact the reservations department to enquire further.
+We can offer the four-star Starhotel Splendid in Venice and the five-star Bernini Bristol Hotel in Rome on bed and breakfast basis in a twin room for both nights.